xlxs4/constraint-based-metabolic-modeling/README.md

 What FBA does is it looks into specific points within that solution space.
 For instance, while you might have various viable configurations, you might be interested to see which point within the solution space corresponds to maximizing biomass production, or maximizing the production of a compound, given the already present collection of constraints.

-FBA, as a method that seeks to identify optimal points within a constrained space, optimizes an objective function $$ Z = c^Tv $$
+FBA, as a method that seeks to identify optimal points within a constrained space, optimizes an objective function $$Z = c^Tv$$

 This can generally be any (linear) combination of fluxes, with $c$ being a vector containing weights that indicate how much a chemical reaction contributes to the objective function.
 If optimizing only for a single reaction, e.g. biomass production, $c$ will be a vector of zeros with an entry of one only at the position of the reaction optimizing for.

-Lastly, to optimize this system linear programming methods are used to solve $ Sv = 0 $, given the set of lower and upper bounds on $ v $ and a linear combination of fluxes as an objective function.
+Lastly, to optimize this system linear programming methods are used to solve $Sv = 0$, given the set of lower and upper bounds on $v$ and a linear combination of fluxes as an objective function.
 The resulting flux distribution $v$ maximizes or minimizes the selected objective function.
 Because FBA reduces the large-scale, complex metabolic model to a linear program, it is quite performant and scales well.
 The FBA computations fall into the broader category of COnstraint-Based Reconstruction and Analysis (COBRA) methods.

-## TODO: Code stuff

-## TODO: Results
+## Implementation

+This project uses [COBREXA.jl](https://lcsb-biocore.github.io/COBREXA.jl/stable/) (COnstraint-Based Reconstruction and EXascale Analysis), a Julia package, for the computational work; while the backbone - the optimizer - chosen is [Tulip.jl](https://github.com/ds4dm/Tulip.jl), an interior-point solver for linear optimization written purely in Julia.
+You can use other solvers if you'd like, as long as it's supported by JuMP; see [this](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers).
+It also uses [Escher.jl](https://github.com/stelmo/Escher.jl), a Julia package that is essentially a [Makie.jl](https://makie.juliaplots.org/stable/index.html) [recipe](https://makie.juliaplots.org/stable/documentation/recipes/) to plot maps of metabolic models.
+Lastly, [`CSV.jl`](https://github.com/JuliaData/CSV.jl) is used for importing and exporting the FBA results, [`DataFrames.jl`](https://dataframes.juliadata.org/stable/) are used to have a common data structure for the various processing functions, and [`PrettyTables.jl`](https://github.com/ronisbr/PrettyTables.jl) is used to export the results as Markdown tables.

+There are some utility functions defined:

+- `constructpath` which allows you to easily generate a valid path for your OS to play around with importing and exporting files, as well as downloads
+- `writeio`, to save data to a file.
+This is used for example to write the results as markdown tables
+- `readcsv` and `writecsv`, to import/export data in CSV form
+- `tomarkdown`, to convert the results to a markdown table
+- `fluxes_to_df` and `df_to_fluxes`, to help with converting back and from a structure COBREXA uses, to a more general-purpose data structure for IO, etc.
+- `vismetabolism`, which uses Escher to generate a metabolic map with sensible defaults, and `generate_flux_edge_colors` to help color the reactions according to a customizable tolerance

+---

 Workflow oneliner examples using various util functions: